awouda/akka-docker/README.md

 # OSX

-This was developed on Linux.
-I was pointed out that on OSX it does not work.
-It seems that on OSX one cannot ping a container using the containers IP.
-Meaning the client cannot access the remote akka system running in the docker container by this IP.
-Currently this is not an issue that will be fixed.
+As on OSX you use docker-machine. (if you're still using boot2docker, you're on your own).
+In this case we have another indirection, being we need the hostname specified (is the hostname of the VM where the docker is running on).
+The script assumes that the VM is called 'dev'.
+Otherwise change it accordingly in server and client build-and-run scripts.
+Look for 'docker-machine ip dev'.